claudiudts/web-module-challenge-scope-and-closure/README.md

 dansRoll();
-dansRoll();
+zoesRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the return function, it is insinde the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the way the console.log is formatted, it always returns Dan first followed by zoe.

 c.
 What is the lexical scope of `newRoll`?
+that i can be accessed outside the function after it got called.
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).